 - Ask your customers if their other suppliers charge interest on late payments.

-3.4 Remember that it is not compulsory to charge interest on late payments or debt-recovery costs.
+It is not compulsory to charge interest or debt-recovery costs

 - You retain the right to define your own terms and conditions.

-4.1 A payment is late if it is made after the last day of the agreed credit period.
+A payment is late if it is made after the last day of the agreed credit period

 - Agreements may be verbal or in writing.
 Verbal agreements are harder to prove.